dqsully/serde-hjson/README.md

 Once we have `p` of type `Person`, our IDE and the Rust compiler can help us use it correctly like they do for any other Rust code.
-The IDE can autocomplete field names to prevent typos, which was impossible in the `serde_json::Value` representation.
+The IDE can autocomplete field names to prevent typos, which was impossible in the `serde_hjson::Value` representation.
 And the Rust compiler can check that when we write `p.phones[0]`, then `p.phones` is guaranteed to be a `Vec<String>` so indexing into it makes sense and produces a `String`.